 One has to always ask the question, especially when on a budget, “Do we invest our resources now with the long view in mind, understanding that SEO is a process, that it’s not something that today you’re going to start a website and tomorrow you’re going to rank all over Google?

 We have to ask ourselves, “Are we going to invest time, effort, and resources into something that is going to take time and effort to build, or are we going to direct our efforts to paid traffic where it’s guaranteed placements tomorrow?”

 Time certainly has an opportunity cost and even though local SEO and organic search rankings are not paid placements, there’s certainly a significant amount of time that needs to be invested into being able to have your site rank.

-Unlike paid traffic where you’re guaranteed placement in front of eyeballs, local SEO is not guaranteed.
-Someone comes in and does it better than you or there’s a large corporation that just starts dumping in content, local SEO really needs to be repositioned.
+Unlike paid traffic where you have guaranteed placement in front of eyeballs, local SEO is not guaranteed.
+If someone comes in and does it better than you, or there’s a large corporation that just starts dumping in content, then your local SEO really needs to be repositioned.

 Local SEO is a great option for many businesses to get started with.
 While there’s not necessarily a cost of, “I’ve got to spend $1,500 per ad,” a business could easily find it takes four to six hours a week investing into research and writing content that’s optimized for the search engines.
 They could quickly find out over a period of a month if perhaps another channel will give them more immediate results.